capa026/capa026/README.md

 ## **🚀 About Me**

+- 🌱 **Learning:** Liarning all related to frontend and backend development.
 - 🔍 **Focus:** Building secure, scalable backend architectures and RESTful APIs.
-- 🌱 **Learning:** Deepening expertise in API optimization and system design.

 ---